zhu/documentation-website/_dashboards/discover/multi-data-sources.md

 In this tutorial we provide the steps for enabling the `data_source` setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.

-## Try out the multiple data sources feature in your local environment
+## Try out the Multiple Data Sources feature in your local environment

 This tutorial uses a preconfigured data source and index pattern, and you aren’t required to configure settings.
 However, you’ll need to enable the `data_source` setting in the configuration file before before getting started with exploring this feature.
 {: .note }

-The multiple data sources feature is experimental and can't be deployed into production.
+The Multiple Data Sources feature is experimental and can't be deployed into production.
 You can try it out with a sample data source and a sample index pattern.
 Before getting started, you must first edit the YAML configuration.
 The following section provides the steps for enabling the feature.

-## Edit the YAML configuration to enable the multiple data sources feature
+## Edit the YAML configuration to enable the Multiple Data Sources feature

-Dashboards is configured in the cluster settings, and the multiple data sources feature is disabled by default.
+Dashboards is configured in the cluster settings, and the Multiple Data Sources feature is disabled by default.
 To enable it, you need to edit the configuration in `opensearch_dashboards.yml` and then restart the cluster.

 To enable the feature: